giuliacasarini/SecurityDemo/Chapters/ChapterIII.md

 ## Introduction

-Session management is crucial for maintaining user state across multiple requests in web applications.
+Session management is crucial for **maintaining user state across multiple requests** in web applications.
 It allows servers to remember user information, enhancing the user experience by preventing repeated logins and data entries.
-This chapter covers various approaches to session management in Spring Boot, focusing on HTTP sessions and JSON Web Tokens (JWT).
+This chapter covers 2 approaches to session management in Spring Boot: HTTP sessions and JSON Web Tokens (JWT) sessions.

 Now let's take a look at the 2 technologies.

-## Comparing HTTP Sessions and JWT
+## Comparing HTTP and JWT Sessions

 A direct comparison between HTTP sessions and JWT-based sessions reveals distinct advantages and challenges for each method: